Error-String-Expected-Got-Nil/Cordyceps/OBS.md

 ## Limitations and Known Issues
 At the time of writing, this feature has *not* been extensively tested, and while I'm fairly sure it should be good enough to use, I can't guarantee it will be stable over long periods.
 The system isn't exactly robust, and you can get the connection status into weird states that it can't recover from.
 If this happens, restarting both OBS and Rain World should always fix it, and I'm fairly certain any in-progress recordings should still save correctly even if stopped by closing OBS.

-You may also notice a large number of reconnections in the log, this is normal behavior.
-For reasons I'm not sure of, the connection just seems to be somewhat unstable, and has a habit of disconnecting randomly- most often during loading screens.
-I don't know how to fix this, so hopefully the reconnection mechanism is good enough to solve it.
-There seem to be fewer issues when recording is started while already in the game simulation, though I'm not sure on that.

 Also, Cordyceps-stalk can't capture sound.
 I don't think there's a practical way to correct this, unfortunately.
 Any recordings made with Cordyceps will simply have to be silent.